KCisSICKnasty/SICKnasty-FO4/README.md

 - Create a new folder anywhere outside of any default Windows folders, and the game folder itself.
 (Example: C:\Modding\Wabbajack)
 - Place the downloaded Wabbajack.exe in this folder, then run it.
 - Click Browse Modlists, then tick the Show Unofficial Lists box in the corner.
-- Locate "SICKnasty - FO4" in the gallery and click the download button in the corner.
+- Locate "The SICKnasty Suite" in the gallery and click the download button in the corner.
 - In Installation Location select an empty folder that is NOT the following: the Steam folder, any default Windows folders, the game folder, the folder where you put Wabbajack.exe.
-(Example: C:\Modding\SICKnasty - FO4)
+(Example: C:\Modding\The SICKnasty Suite)
 - Begin the installation.
 - Accept the Nexus Mods API request.
 (If you are not a Premium user you will need to manually click download for each mod.)
 - Once complete, the installation will show a green Installation Complete screen.